tymyrddin/purple/source/docs/knowledge-transfer/workflows.md

 ## Turning playbooks into actions

 Workflows are where knowledge becomes muscle memory.
-[Playbooks](playbooks.md) describe what should happen; a workflow makes it happen.
+[Playbooks](playbooks.md) describe the intended response; a workflow makes it happen.
 When the pressure hits, people do not want explanations.
 They want the next step, right now.

 A workflow that slows people down will be bypassed.
 A workflow that guides them will be used instinctively.